 If there is any reason why your child cannot eat a particular food, then a note to this effect should be sent to the school office and then your child will be offered an alternative choice.

 From April 2018, the school caterers are Collegiate Trading Ltd ("CTL").
 CTL is a separate trading company of The Collegiate Trust - a multi-academy trust whose schools include Riddlesdown Collegiate in Purley and Gossops Green and Waterfield Primary Schools in Crawley.
 CTL understands the importance of healthy eating from a young age, and so, work hard to educate their schools through their food, trained staff and school compliant menus.
 Alongside a 3 week menu cycle, CTL offer a packed lunch option with a choice of 3 different fillings daily together with fresh fruit, vegetables or a cheese portion.
 The children also have the option to add a yoghurt or hot dessert to their packed lunch.
-Pupils in Years 4-6 are also given the opportunity to visit the Snack Shack at morning break where they can purchase small snack items to help see them through to lunchtime.

 PAYMENT FOR SCHOOL MEALS

 We offer parents/ guardians convenient ways of paying for your child’s school meals.
 ParentPay is a unique online service that allows parents / guardians to pay for school meals using a debit or credit card.
 For those who do not have access to the internet or who choose not to pay online, ParentPay has enabled a system of paying cash for school meals in local PayPoint stores via the issue of a PayPoint card.

 The ParentPay service is free and offers you the freedom to make payments securely, whenever and wherever you like, with payments processed in seconds.